DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_local_disc.md

 Homepage: [CLARINO](https://clarin.w.uib.no/ "2024-07-12)

-### ELIXIR-NO - Life sciences
+### ELIXIR Norway - Life sciences
-ELIXIR-NO provides data management support as well as e-infrastructure, tools and data resources and training for the life sciences.
+ELIXIR Norway provides data management support as well as e-infrastructure, tools and data resources and training for the life sciences.
 It is the Norwegian node of the pan-European [infrastructure for biological information (ELIXIR)](https://elixir-europe.org/).

 Homepage: [ELIXIR Norway](https://elixir.no/ "2024-07-12")